agamurian/tasknouveau/README.md

 # tasknouveau

+a quik study.

-a simple and fast local running task manager written in Vue and Flask
+a simple and fast local running task|notes manager written in Different frontends and backends. python | js